watkinrt/pyNastran/README.md

 There is still a bit of updating left to do on the Wiki.
 The outdated wiki pages will be updated soon.

-## pyNastran v0.7.1 has been Released (4/17/2015)
+## pyNastran v0.7.3 has been Released (6/??/2015)

 [Download pyNastran v0.7] (https://github.com/SteveDoyle2/pyNastran/releases)

+This is a bug fix release.

-Some of the improvements include:
+Some of the v0.7 changes include:
  * OP2
    * superelement support
    * vectorized support (uses much less memory; Element Forces not vectorized yet)